blobule/luacad/README.md

 ## Description

-* lua based cad language and editor
+* lua based cad language
+* tcl interactive editor
 * relies on cgal for accurate rendering
-* relies on opencsg
+* relies on opencsg for fast preview
+* similar concept as OpenSCAD

 ## Installing